 The St. Croix River Basin was first inhabited nearly 11,000 years ago by post ice-age populations and has been occupied by a succession of native populations since (SCIWC 1993).
-Historically, the river was used river.
+Historically, the river was used as a travel route to the Penobscot and Saint John river systems for many native peoples, including the Passamaquoddy, who still reside in the St. Croix basin today.

+In 1604, French explorers established the first New World colony north of Florida on St. Croix Island, located in the estuarine portion of the river.
 The St. Croix basin was subsequently settled by the English and others who used it for lumbering, shipbuilding, milling and water power.

-A watershed is a drainage area or basin in which all land and water areas drain or flow toward a central collector such as a stream, river, lake, or estuary at a lower elevation. as a travel route to the Penobscot and Saint John river systems for many native peoples, including the Passamaquoddy, who still reside in the St. Croix basin today.

-In 1604, French explorers established the first New World colony north of Florida on St. Croix Island, located in the estuarine portion of the